awslabs/graphstorm/docs/source/cli/model-training-inference/distributed/sagemaker.rst

        --instance-type "local"

-This command will launch the GraphStorm job locally, by spinning up local Docker containers, using Docker compose.
+This command will launch the GraphStorm job locally, by spinning up local Docker containers and using Docker compose.
 See the `SageMaker security configuration user guide <https://docs.aws.amazon.com/sagemaker/latest/dg/security.html>`_ for more information, or
 `the local pipeline examples in the SageMaker SDK <https://sagemaker.readthedocs.io/en/stable/overview.html#local-pipelines>`_.